Buy Low Price From Here Now

 Technical Details

-- The preschool gaming handheld that connects to the LeapFrog® Learning Path, an online experience that lets you see what your child is learning.
+- The preschool gaming handheld that connects to the LeapFrog® Learning Path, an online experience that lets you see what your child is learning.- Play and learn school skills on the go or connect online for extra activities and rewards.

 - Library of over 30 exciting learning games featuring characters kids love.